signalfx/signalfx-dotnet-tracing/docs/internal/memory-profiling.md

 ## What if I'm on an unsupported .NET version?

-If you want to use the profiler and see this in your logs, you must upgrade your .NET version to .NET Core 3.1 or .NET 5.0 or higher.
+If you want to use the profiler and see this in your logs, you must upgrade your .NET version to .NET 5.0 or higher.
 None of the .NET Framework versions is supported.

 ## Why is the OTLP/logs exporter complaining?